 - Open working space to bring all team members together

 - Spacy whiteboard to sketch things, leave feedback, and share insights

 Broadly defined, the lean canvas is a way to record the essential hypotheses regarding business development efficiently.
-In the app development, the lean UX canvas is a means to find the best possible solution that will solve users’ problems.
+In mobile development, the lean UX canvas is a means to find the best possible solution to solve users’ problems.
 The good news is that you don’t have to reinvent the wheel.
 There is a standard template that has proved to be effective.
 Usually, it consists of 8 parts:

 - Business problem

 - The most important thing to learn first

 - The least amount of work to do to learn the most important thing

 Let’s get back to our banking app and see how we can shape it with lean UX research.

 At Softensy, we adhere to Agile methodology for software development.
 Lean UX principles fit perfectly into this system.
 They allow working in short iterations and set near-term goals for each upcoming sprint.
 However, except for traditional steps used in world best practices, we deploy extra techniques that we believe bring more benefits to the UX process flow.

 Any UX design methodology is, in fact, an adapted methodology of problem-solving.
 There are many such techniques, but the first step in each of them is to identify the problem.
 Often, we forget about this step and immediately proceed to the search for solutions.
 Well, this is fundamentally wrong.